Skip to main content

 Rule 4121-2-02 | Suspension from practice.

-(B) Written charges shall be filed by the commission, or by a person directly interested in the services of such representative, stating distinctly the grounds of the complaint or by the administrator of the bureau of workers' compensation.
+(B) Written charges shall be filed by the commission, the administrator of the bureau of workers' compensation, or by a person directly interested in the services of such representative, stating distinctly the grounds of the complaint.
 A copy of such charges is to be served on the representative, who shall be allowed a reasonable time in which to appear and make a defense, introduce evidence and be heard either in person or by counsel, or both.

-(C) In case an order is made by the commission to suspend or reprimand such representative, he may appeal on questions of law to the appropriate court, which may affirm or modify such order or dismiss the complaint.
+(C) In case an order is made by the commission to suspend or reprimand such representative, the representative may appeal on questions of law to the Ohio supreme court, which may affirm or modify such order, or dismiss the complaint.
 Such appeal shall be filed within forty days after the order of the commission.

-(D) The head of the legal department of the commission shall make the investigations contemplated by section 4123.06 of the Revised Code and enforce such section and the rules promulgated by the commission pursuant to such section.
+(D) The legal department of the commission shall make the investigations contemplated by section 4123.06 of the Revised Code and enforce such section and the rules promulgated by the commission pursuant to such section.

 Supplemental Information